 - Hyde Park

 - British Museum

 - Southbank Walking Tour

 - Thorpe Park

 - Windsor Castle

 - Ely/Ely Cathedral

-The sample timetable below is a typical one week English & Arts summer programme at King Edward’s School.
+The sample timetable below is a typical one week English and Arts Experience Summer Camp at King Edward’s School.

-Students have their own separate, safe and secure accommodation in the Queen Mary Building within the school.
-Girls and boys are accommodated in separate boarding houses which are close to both the classrooms and the large dining room.
+accommodation.
+Bathrooms are shared between 4-6 students.
 In each boarding house, there is a senior member of staff who looks after the students in the evenings and is on duty throughout the night.

+King Edward’s has excellent on-site facilities include an indoor swimming pool and an all-weather sports pitch.
 Well-equipped sports hall; large playing fields; tennis courts; large astro-turf playing fields; outdoor climbing wall; TVs & common areas in boarding houses; indoor heated swimming pool.
-Student computer room plus a computer in each boarding houses as well as Wi-fi are also available.
+Student computer room plus a computer in each boarding houses.
+Wi-Fi available throughout.